Paul David Rath

 In lieu of flowers, donations can be made to one of Paul’s favourite Canadian charities: World Vision, Operation Smile, the Heart and Stroke Society, the MS Society, and the Red Cross.

-A memorial will be held in November in Penticton.
+A Celebration of Paul’s Life will be held at Providence Funeral Homes Penticton Chapel on Thursday, November 4, 2021 at 10:00 a.m.
 Following the service, his ashes will be spread at the fishing point across from Ogopogo’s lair, where many of the stories from Fishing With My Fathers came to life and he learned his greatest lesson, to pass on the gifts and care given to him.
 He did it so well.